Matanbenami12/Identify_small_objects_SSD/README.md

-Once we identify small objects in image, we decides to move forward and identify object and object distance from camera in real-time for this run obj_video.py
+Once we identify small objects in image, we decides to move forward and identify object in real-time and Find is distance from camera for this run obj_video.py

-first we need identify object in real-time,  It's a few edits to our code so we explian : here, we can iterate through the boxes for further analysis.
+first we need identify object in real-time,  It's a few edits to our code so we will explain : here, we can iterate through the boxes for further analysis.
 Boxes are an array, inside of an array, so, to iterate through them, we need to do:

        for i,b in enumerate(boxes[0]):